Welcome Back Educators!

-We will get more educators into our profession by making sure we have livable wages, sustainable caseloads, safe working conditions, support for all students regardless of need, and to be treated like the trained professionals we are.
+We will get more educators into our profession by making sure we have livable wages, sustainable caseloads, safe working conditions, support for all students regardless of need, and are being treated like the trained professionals we are.
 The only way to make that happen is when we UNITE, when we ORGANIZE.
 The future of Public Education depends on it.

 WHY SHOULD I READ THE ADVOCATE?

-Please keep yourselves informed and up to date by checking out The Advocate, pdxteachers.org, @pdxteachers & @AbonillaPAT on Twitter, @patpres & @pdxteachers on Instagram and our public Facebook page, Portland Association of Teachers.
-(If you are interested in supporting our PAT communications team, please email us!
-We can’t compete with PPS’ ~$80k, but we have bubbly water!)
+Please keep yourselves informed and up to date by checking out The Advocate, pdxteachers.org, @pdxteachers on Twitter (or X?!), Instagram, and our public Facebook page, Portland Association of Teachers.

 President, Portland Association of Teachers